usgs/pestpp/documentation/pestpp_users_manual.md

 After running a program of the PEST++ suite, you may notice a number of (possibly large) files in the folder from which it was run.
 These are *case.rns*, *case.rnu* and *case.rnj*, where *case* is the filename base of the PEST control file.
 These are binary files that are used for temporary storage of “raw” run results.
 They contain information that assists in parallel run management, and that facilitates restart of an interrupted PEST++ run – if PESTPP-XXX exits gracefully, these files are removed.
 These run storage files can be read and processed using pyEMU.

+### <a id='s9-4-1' />5.4.1 Failed Run Storage File

+In addition to the run storage files described above, the PEST++ run manager also writes a *case.rnf* file.
+This file records the parameter values associated with model runs that have been declared as permanently failed – that is, runs which have been attempted *max_run_fail()* times without success.
+The *case.rnf* file uses the same binary format as the *case.rns* run storage file, and can therefore be read and processed using pyEMU.

+Unlike the *case.rns*, *case.rnu* and *case.rnj* files, the *case.rnf* file is not removed when PESTPP-XXX exits gracefully.
+It is intended to persist after a run so that users can inspect which parameter combinations caused model failure.

+Each entry in the *case.rnf* file contains the parameter values that were supplied to the model for the failed run, together with any associated metadata (such as the realization name in the case of PESTPP-IES or PESTPP-DA).
+The number of times each run was attempted before being declared as failed is also stored with each entry.

+This file can be useful in several contexts.
+When undertaking highly parameterized inversion or ensemble-based analyses, some parameter combinations may drive the model into a state from which it cannot recover, producing either numerical instability or execution failure.
+By examining the parameter values stored in *case.rnf*, a user can identify regions of parameter space that are problematic for a given model.
+This information can then be used to refine parameter bounds, adjust prior parameter distributions, or modify model input files to improve model stability.
+It can also serve as a diagnostic tool when deploying PEST++ for the first time on a new model, helping to identify parameter ranges or combinations that require attention.

+The *case.rnf* file is produced by all members of the PEST++ suite whenever one or more model runs exceed the *max_run_fail()* threshold.
+If no runs are declared as permanently failed, the file will exist but will be empty.
+The file is written incrementally as runs fail, so its contents are available even if PESTPP-XXX is interrupted or terminated prematurely.

 # <a id='s10' />6.
 PESTPP-GLM

 ## <a id='s10-1' />6.1 Introduction